Clear-Bible/Alignments/docs/formats.md

 * (Reverse) interlinear format: this indicates a source lemma for a target word, or vice versa.
-However, when words are repeated in a sentence or verse, such formats do not specify which instance is aligned with which, so the alignments are ambiguous.[^1]
+However, when words are repeated in a sentence or verse, such formats do not specify which instance is aligned with which, so the alignments are ambiguous.[^2]

+[^1]: While we do not wish to exclude alignments to other sources than
+    biblica source texts, that is not our current focus.

-[^1]: Hueristics might help to convert such data to a complete
+[^2]: Heuristics might help to convert such data to a complete
     alignment.
 How well this works is likely to depend on the languages involved.